-Online radiology master's programs will include classes such as healthcare & law ethics, health physics, patient assessment, clinical invasive, imaging sciences, and seminar.
-Internships are also readily available through most master programs.
+Online radiology master's programs will include classes such as healthcare law and ethics, health physics, patient assessment, imaging sciences, and seminars.
+Internships are also readily available through most master's programs.

 Graduates of an online master's program in radiology may find employment as radiologist assistants, where they will work closely with physicians and patients, perform radiology procedures, and make initial interpretations of diagnostic scans.

 Online certificate programs in radiology are designed for those who have already earned a postsecondary degree in the field.
 There are typically two types of online certificate tracks: primary pathway certificates and post-primary path certificates.
 The primary pathway is a general certificate for students who are interested in getting started in radiology by enhancing their skills and broad knowledge.
 The post-primary path certificate gives students the option of choosing a more specialized radiology pathway such as nuclear medicine, sonography, radiation therapy, or magnetic resonance imaging.